How to improve Accessibility on your WordPress Website?

 - Using Descriptive Links – Individuals with vision impairments or limitations use voice command technology or screen readers to interact with the website content.
 This means the links must be contextual and also be able to provide users with a proper explanation as to where that link will bring them.

-If you’re strictly opposed to using underlines, designers should find another way to distinguish the link from the regular text, for instance, bolding the copy. - Choosing the Right Font – Did it ever happen to you where you needed to scroll to access a website on your smartphone or laptop because the font was too small?
+If you’re strictly opposed to using underlines, designers should find another way to distinguish the link from the regular text, for instance, bolding the copy. - Choosing the Right Font – Did it ever happen to you when you needed to scroll to access a website on your smartphone or laptop because the font was too small?
 When creating your website, designers should be very mindful of the font size.
 This is necessary not only for those with vision impairments but also for those who use small screen sizes on their handheld devices.

 - Adding the Main Content Links – Screen readers often start voicing the content right from the top of a webpage.
 Usually, depending on the coding of a website, this means the user has to listen to the menu, navigation, and other unessential content before getting to the point or primary material of a webpage.

 To improve a user’s experience on the website, adding a “skip to main content link” in the first column of the HTML can help.
 This will allow those with screen readers to avoid the extraneous content on your page. - Image Alt Text – Images cannot be explained to a user with the screen reader unless there is the use of Alt Text.
 However, there is still a bit of confusion enclosing the website functionality.
+Image Alt Text was first introduced for address accessibility purposes.
+However, it later came into use for SEO strategies, and marketers started using this field to implement specific keywords.
+Naturally, this does not offer a convenient or enjoyable experience for those using screen readers or voice commands.
+Thus, designers should describe the image presented instead of filling this space with keywords.
+For an even better user experience, make sure that the image Alt Text flows placidly with the context of the page content.

-Thus, instead of filling this space with keywords, designers should describe the image presented.
-For even better user experience, make sure that the image Alt Text flows placidly with the context of the page content. - Using CAPTCHA – CAPTCHA is a method which is commonly used for protecting the website and information against any form of spam.
+- Using CAPTCHA – CAPTCHA is a method commonly used to protect the website and information against any form of spam.
 It is not surprising for users to have been asked: “I Am Not a Robot” or to identify some random strings of characters or some gamification content.

-While those with hearing impairments do not face any trouble using visual CAPTCHAs and those with vision restrictions can opt for the audio CAPTCHAs, it becomes difficult for those who are both blind and deaf.
+While those with hearing impairments do not face any trouble using visual CAPTCHAs, and those with vision restrictions can opt for audio CAPTCHAs, it becomes difficult for those who are both blind and deaf.
 Often, when using a CAPTCHA, individuals with both hearing and vision limitations cannot accomplish this action.

-Although CAPTCHA is a useful tool, developers need to consider looking for a different spam alternative for the website. - Text Alternatives – To enhance the accessibility of the content on your website, developers should always consider adding a text alternatively.
+Although CAPTCHA is a useful tool, developers need to consider looking for a different spam alternative for the website. - Text Alternatives – To enhance the accessibility of the content on your website, developers should always consider adding text alternatively.
 For instance, if your website applies videos to tell a story, use subtitles or captions to allow those with hearing impairments to understand the video and its context.
 Again, if you publish podcasts or audiobooks to your website, a text transcript can work for those who are challenged with heading functions.
-Offering a text alternative to your visual and audio content warrants all can consume the content and automatically widens your consumer database.
+Offering a text alternative to your visual and audio content warrants, all can consume the content and automatically widens your consumer database.

 - Form Field Label Placement – When you are making forms for your website, designers may be enticed to put the field labels inside the field solely for visual aesthetics.
 However, some screen readers do not have access to this text it is placed inside the form field.
 Instead, place form labels and content above or to the side of the respective fields.

 - Include Access Key Capabilities – Similar to tab indexing, the access keys also assign some particular content to various keys on a keyboard.
 Designers also refer to these as shortcuts.
+For instance, when coded correctly, a user can hit the key “1” to be taken to the homepage, “2” for the Service page, and so on, as defined.